GFC’s Beginning: A Moment of Obligation

 After the lesson, Maya learned that the children lived, played, and begged on the train platforms.
 Wanting to provide them with a pathway out of poverty, two teachers offered the children free education, clothing, and food.
 The small school operated on only $400 per year, serving 40 students who would otherwise have no opportunity to learn.

-Inspired by this powerful model, Maya founded The Global Fund for Children (GFC) in 1993, based on the belief that small amounts of money, when given to innovative, community-based organizations, could make a lasting impact on the lives of the world’s most vulnerable children.
+Inspired by this powerful model, Maya founded The Global Fund for Children (GFC) in 1993, with and Echoing Green Fellowship.
+She believed that small amounts of money, when given to innovative, community-based organizations, could make a lasting impact on the lives of the world’s most vulnerable children.
 At the core of Maya’s approach was a desire to foster global citizenship in children through the power of children’s books.
 Using proceeds from the sale of Children from Australia to Zimbabwe, which Maya co-authored, GFC made its first community investments in 1997, including a grant to the train platform school that had inspired her to create GFC.

 Growing Impact and Sustainability